Garbage Patch State: Installations

+Description

 On April 11, 2013, in the "Salle des pas perdus" of the UNESCO headquarters in Paris, the first presentation of The Garbage Patch State took place with the display of a large scale installation and performance artwork.
 Hundreds of transparent plastic bags, each filled with water and a multitude of brightly colored plastic caps, were created.
-These bags were meant to be small reproductions of the “islands” present in The Garbage Patch.
+These bags were meant to be small reproductions of the "islands" present in The Garbage Patch.